olinley/oliarchibald/src/pages/thank-you.md

 ---
 title: Thank you
 permalink: "/thank-you/index.html"
-layout: 'layouts/page.njk'
+layout: layouts/page.njk
 eleventyExcludeFromCollections: true
+description: ''

 ---

-Thanks for your message!
+Thanks for your message, I'll be in touch.